 Swathing is typically the third or fourth week of July and is generally 20 to 30 days after pollination.
 Timing of swathing is field dependent and seed head stage should be monitored often to avoid swathing too early or too late.
-Seed moisture should be 12.5% or less before harvesting unless it is aerated without heat.
+Seed moisture should be 12.5% or less before harvesting unless it is aerated without heat to dry and remove heat from the seed.